SitesHub/HM2-Mod-Manager-CLI/README.md

 -s -b     for the second
 ```

+Or you can set them via the menu by choosing an option first and then pasting in the path

 ## Paramaters available:
 ```
 -i            Install all mods that are in the same folder